enspectr/bar-scan-bt/README.md

 ### Reset adapter

 To reset the adapter, press the start button and hold it for more than 1.5 seconds.
+It will restart in standby state.

 ### Reconnect adapter to the host